RealGP/rgp.github.io/_pages/communication-skills.md

     <li>4-6.
 You may like then to do the emotional health workshop, or the red flag, provide and safety net demonstration.
 Or perhaps you might prefer to try out the elicit, provide, elicit demonstration next.</li>
     <li>7.
 Dip in to our How to pass the Clinical Skills Assessment discussion if it’s relevant to you.</li>
     <li>8.
 To learn about how to communicate with young people: watch our video of how to use the HEADSSS tool.</li>
+    <li>9.
+Communicating with older people.
+Videos that teach you how to ensure that older people choose where and how they are treated.</li>
 </ul>
  </p>
         </div>